 The need for solutions of environmental issues and for expert education in this area had led to the expansion of scientific focus.
 Apart from aforementioned ones, the environmental issues became the subject of investigation for the new members as Viliam Lauko, Lucian Seko, Emília Čierna and Ivan Veruzáb.
 Since their arrival, the department became one of the two departments at the Faculty of Natural Sciences that took the function to be the guarantee of newly created branch of study - landscape protecting.
 Therefore, the department has changed its name to current form – The Department of regional geography, planning and environment.

 Upon the founding, Dr. Oliver Bašovský became the first head.
-In 1989 was replaced by prof. Ján Paulov and since the 1997 the department has been led by prof. Viliam Lauko.
+In 1989 was replaced by prof. Ján Paulov, in 1997 by prof. Viliam Lauko and since the 1997 the department has been led by prof. Ladislav Tolmáči.

 |Former department's HQ on Trnavské mýto place|

 Just after the creation, the department did not have its own offices.
 The personnel had stayed in their original offices at The department of physical and economical geography located on Rajská street in the centre of Bratislava.
 In 1979 moved to offices in a building on Trnavské mýto place, which was previously used by meteorologists due to meteorological station installed on the roof.
 The department was moved to current building in Mlynská dolina in 1987, the time the construction of faculty complex was finished.

 The department provides teaching at all degrees of university education: bachelor's, master's and postgradual's within the degree programs as follows: